-Women also receive care from their obstetrician when they are trying to get pregnant, are pregnant, or need medical care associated with a pregnancy.
+Women also receive care from their obstetrician when they are trying to get pregnant, are pregnant, or need medical care associated with pregnancy.
 Unfortunately, at times things do go wrong.
 When they do, the result can have devastating consequences for the patient, and even at times, the patient’s family.
-Gynecoogist/Obsetricians have the third highest rates of lawsuits filed against them as compared to other medical specialties.
+Gynecologist/Obstetricians have the third-highest rates of lawsuits filed against them as compared to other medical specialties.
 And when errors occur, they can be permanent and sometimes even fatal.

 When a required or an elective procedure is undergone, removal of polyps, pelvic floor repair, placement of birth control such as an IUD, a tubal ligation, a dilation and curettage or a hysterectomy, things can go wrong.
 A perforation may occur, or the surgical procedure may not have the desired outcome.
 At times, the outcome received can have long term effects such as effects on future fertility.
 Even if no long term effects are encountered, the short term effects such as pain, suffering and further medical care can be troublesome and confusing.

-When things do go wrong, it is important to have an experienced attorney on your side to guide through the legal process, and to fully evaluate whether the physician care was less than the standard of care in the community.
+When things do go wrong, it is important to have an experienced attorney on your side to guide through the legal process and to fully evaluate whether the physician care was less than the standard of care in the community.
 The experienced attorneys at Stein and Shulman can evaluate the medical records and review the outcome to determine whether a case exists.
-They can determine if more could have and should have been dome by the doctor, nurse, or medical provider, and whether you, the patient can recover compensation for the the damages suffered.
+They can determine if more could have and should have been done by the doctor, nurse, or medical provider and whether you, the patient can recover compensation for the damages suffered.